-The derived metrics functionality allows you to run a query and ingest it back into Wavefront.
+Derived metrics allow you to run a query and ingest it back into Wavefront.
 All users can then use the result of the query, that is, the derived metric, in their queries.

 Derived metrics created and metrics points scanned apply to your data ingestion and data scan rates.

-Our customers have asked us to be able to register and ingest a query so they can have instantly available metrics (derived metrics).
+Our customers wanted to register and ingest a query so they can have instantly available metrics (derived metrics).
 Here are some use cases.

 Simplify User Experience

 Many queries are complex and intimidating for non-expert users.
 If you create a derived metric, the corresponding query runs in the background.
 All users can then use the result of the complex query – the derived metric – in other queries.

 The screenshot below shows how you can create a derived metric from a complex query.
 This query tracks employees who are required to perform onboarding.
 You use